Back to Basics Tour: Concert synopsis

 The second act, Duke Joint, began with an erotic video interlude of "I Got Trouble", featuring scenes of Aguilera touching herself on bed and bathing in an old fashioned bathtub.
 For this section, Aguilera dressed in a sparkling red bodysuit.
 Aguilera performed "Makes Me Wanna Pray" on top of a piano, which was backed by a gospel choir.
 A remake of "What a Girl Wants" followed, featuring elements of reggae music.
 Duke Joint ended with Aguilera performing "Oh Mother" alone as images of a man repeatedly punching a woman as blood dripped from her face shown on the backdrop.

 The third segment, Circus, opened with an interlude of "Enter the Circus" and a brief performance of "Welcome", which portrayed a circus-inspired stage as dancers swung on trapezes and breathed fire.
 For the performance of "Dirrty", which incorporated elements from "Cell Block Tango" from the Broadway musical Chicago and the classic march "Entrance of the Gladiators" by Julius Fučík, Aguilera rode a carousel horse.
 Next was the performance of "Candyman", in which Aguilera and the female dancers dressed in sailor styled suits and paid tribute to The Andrews Sisters, recreating a World War II theme.
 For the next number, "Nasty Naughty Boy", Aguilera expressed her S&M fantasy as she took a random male audience member onstage and attached him to the Wheel of Death.
 For the followup, "Hurt", Aguilera performed alone onstage in a plume outfit while a giant crescent moon descended from the ceiling.
 The section concluded with "Lady Marmalade", during which Aguilera performed in a pink embellished corset.
 The encore began with a video interlude of "Thank You (Dedication to Fans...)", featuring excerpts from Aguilera's previous music videos and voice mails from her fans.
 Aguilera then performed "Beautiful" alone onstage before ended the concert with "Fighter" with her dancers, at the end of which confetti rained down.

 2008 Abu Dhabi setlist

-The 2008 setlist of the Back to Basics Tour in Abu Dhabi, UAE was slightly similar to the 2006-07 setlist, but was shorter and did not have the encore due to the show's complexity.
+The 2008 setlist of the Back to Basics Tour in Abu Dhabi was slightly similar to the original set list, but was shorter and did not have the encore due to the show's complexity.
 The electropop version of "Genie in a Bottle", titled "Genie 2.0", was performed before the closing song "Fighter".